hand connecting a jigsaw puzzle on how to Measure Success on Social Media

 It’s time to track your metrics that match your social media goals.
 Do you remember the comment about there being over 200 metrics?
 It’s time to narrow it down to a few.

 Knowing which metrics to track will eliminate the feeling of being overwhelmed.
 It will reduce your chances of not tracking anything.
 In this case, visualize the business goal of growing your brand awareness.
 How do I know if, through social media, I am successfully contributing to brand awareness for my company?
 Where do I see this data?
 You guessed it, the metrics I have chosen will answer this.
-If this is your goal, then looking at reach and impressions are two metrics to start utilizing.
+If this is your goal, then look at reach and impressions, which are two metrics to start utilizing.
 You will know these are always on content metrics.
 Other areas to get insight into would be views and follower growth.
 I will track a few of these metrics if I care about brand awareness as the ultimate goal.
 Yes, there are more.
-You will need to answer that question for yourself and how it aligns with your business goals.
+You must answer that question for yourself and how it aligns with your business goals.

 If I care about brand trust and partnership in the community, I need to ask myself how I know if people like and trust me.
 How do I know they like the content I am posting?
 Some signals to answer this goal and these questions would be likes, reactions, comments, shares, or earned mentions.